 |Delayed braking||Begin braking earlier than usual|

 Next, let us look at how you should react when your vehicle starts hydroplaning.
-The do’s and don’ts.
+The dos and don’ts.

 What to do When Hydroplaning

-The first thing you should do when you faced with this situation is to remain calm.
-The natural reaction would be to brake or yank the steering wheel, but these will only aggravate the situation.
+The first thing you should do when you are faced with this situation is to remain calm.
+The natural reaction would be to break or yank the steering wheel, but these will only aggravate the situation.
 Hydroplaning always catches unsuspecting drivers unawares, so your best bet is to be vigilant and on the lookout for dangerous sections in the read ahead of you.
 Prevention is better than cure, so expect the unexpected.

 So let’s assume you are following all the above advice and your vehicle still manages to hydroplane, what action should you take?

 Gradually turn the steering wheel into the direction you are skidding towards, sort of like a counter-steer.
 This will allow your front tires to regain traction easier and it will regain the balance of the vehicle, avoiding a potential roll-over.
-This is especially true for 4 wheel drives with a high center of gravity caused by its high floor plan and ladder frame chassis.
+This is especially true for 4 wheel drives with a high center of gravity caused by their high floor plan and ladder frame chassis.

 Remain calm and allow the skidding to end on its own.
-Remember this happens in a matter of seconds so you only have one chance to react properly and it might seem counter-intuitive to turn into the direction of the skid, but that’s the quickest way to regain control of the vehicle.
+Remember this happens in a matter of seconds so you only have one chance to react properly and it might seem counter-intuitive to turn in the direction of the skid, but that’s the quickest way to regain control of the vehicle.
 Think of rally drivers taking corners at high speed on slippery gravel roads.
 Notice how they adjust the direction of the vehicle by counter-steering.
 This is especially true for rear-wheel drive vehicles or AWD’s where the rear wheels get the majority of power, causing the rear end to fish-tale once traction is lost.